Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-cheap-glitch/walkthrough.md

     }
 }
 ```
-Looking from the solidity version `^0.8.26`, Arithmeetic overflow-underflow is most likely impossible, but wait, there is `unchecked{}` in both `Capitol::depositCredit()` and `Capitol::withdrawCredit()`, this means the input `uint256 _amount` will be process regardless if it's going to overflow or underflow the value of `balanceOf[msg.sender]` by the end of the operation because they are unchecked!
 &nbsp;
+Looking from the solidity version *^0.8.26*, Arithmeetic overflow-underflow is most likely impossible, but wait, there is *unchecked{}* in both *Capitol::depositCredit()* and *Capitol::withdrawCredit()*, this means the input *uint256 _amount* will be process regardless if it's going to overflow or underflow the value of *balanceOf[msg.sender]* by the end of the operation because they are unchecked!
 &nbsp;
+&nbsp;
-Furthermore, in `Capitol::withdrawCredit`, there is no check whether the amount that we are ging to withdraw is exceeding our current balance or not, so we don't have to deposit anything to withdraw.
-Now calculating the correct amount so that our balance is less than `10_000_000_000_000 ether`, in this walkthrough we are going to create a simple function in solidity and run it
+Furthermore, in *Capitol::withdrawCredit*, there is no check whether the amount that we are ging to withdraw is exceeding our current balance or not, so we don't have to deposit anything to withdraw.
+Now calculating the correct amount so that our balance is less than *10_000_000_000_000 ether*, in this walkthrough we are going to create a simple function in solidity and run it
+&nbsp;
 ```solidity

 pragma solidity ^0.8.26;